Top 16 Tourist Spots and Best Things to do in Vigan, Ilocos Sur

 Play dress and be like an Ilustrado in this ancestral house turned into a museum.
 The museum serves dinner to guests while dressed up.
 How cool is that?
 You get to live in a bygone era while at Arce Museum.
 Aside from that, you can expect to see really old wood floors, antique furniture, and paintings.

-Prepare yourself to be amazed at the wonderful attractions of Vigan and take a good memory home with you.
+Prepare yourself to be amazed at the beautiful attractions of Vigan and take a good memory home with you.

-Let us know if you have other interesting things to do in Vigan City that you want us to include on this list.
+Let us know if you have other exciting things to do in Vigan City that you want us to include on this list.
 Safe Travels!